Berkeley leadership on America’s nuclear future

 With America’s nuclear waste management program at an impasse, we have been anxiously awaiting word from President Obama’s Blue Ribbon Commission on America's Nuclear Future—with Berkeley’s Nuclear Engineering Chair Per Peterson among its 15 distinguished members—on how to break the deadlock.

-Formed in 2010 by Secretary of Energy Steven Chu at the direction of the President to examine U.S. policies for managing spent fuel and high-level waste, the Commission has recently issued its final report.
+Formed in 2010 by Secretary of Energy Steven Chu at the direction of the President to examine U.S. policies for managing spent fuel and high-level waste, the Commission has recently issued its final report (PDF).
 Its core recommendations were designed to reflect a broad national consensus, according to Peterson, and have earned widespread endorsement, from industry to the Union of Concerned Scientists.
 A Department of Energy (DOE) task force is now studying how to implement the plan.

 Key components of the Commission’s eight-point plan include transferring responsibility for managing nuclear waste from DOE to a new federally chartered corporation, and redirecting fees charged for nuclear waste disposal back from the general fund to their intended use.
 Number one was the adoption of a new consent-based approach to locating nuclear storage and disposal sites.